Sunday, November 09, 2025

 Making 28mm Torches

 To help give this force of Dwarves a Moria feel, I thought it would be a nice touch to give them torches.
-This of course to to help them in the gloom of the Black pit...Moria.
+This of course to help them in the gloom of the Black pit...Moria.

 This is an easy thing to do with the help of some cotton and brush bristles.